rkristelijn/giusnl/README.md

 - The [Internet](http://hmpg.net/): *for letting me copy all the code*:
 - Jono, Tony and Paavo of [Above and Beyond](http://www.aboveandbeyond.nu/): *for letting me code on in tune*
 - [Brackets.io](brackets.io) for a free IDE
+- Microsoft for Visual Studio Code
+- Github for keeping my code

 ### Step 2a: Basic HTML5 page
  Kevin Yank wrote an article about the [minimal HTML5 page](https://www.sitepoint.com/a-minimal-html-document-html5-edition/) in 2010 - this is a good read; short summary: type optional in both style and script tags.